2022–23 AEK Athens F.C. season: Overview

 The end of the previous season found AEK at the worst point of their downward spiral in 5 years.
 The team had been far from winning a title and even failed to participate in any of the European competitions.
 In the midst of this heavy situation, the former international star, Matías Almeyda was hired as their new manager.
-"El Pelado", as was his nickname, had images of the top level as a footballer and successful spells in Argentina and Mexico as a coach.
-The Argentinean had great appetite for work and ambitions for conquering titles in his coaching debut in Europe.
-Having agreed since the end of the previous season, he had the comfort of time and the ability to plan his team from the beginning without distraction.
+"El Pelado", as was his nickname, had experience at the top level as a footballer and successful spells in Argentina and Mexico as a manager.
+The Argentine had great appetite for work and ambitions for conquering titles in his coaching debut in Europe.
+Having reached an agreement since the end of the previous season, he had the comfort of time and the ability to plan his team from the beginning without distractions.
 The management, having learned from the previous season's mistakes, showed a different mentality to the staffing of the club, both at competitive and at administrative level.
-Almeyda was given full charge of the team, while his non-negotiable request to be supported by his entire personal staff had also been satisfied.
+Almeyda was given full charge of the team, while his non-negotiable request to be supported by his entire personal staff was also satisfied.
 In the summer transfer window, AEK moved dynamically and signed a series of international footballers, such as the Croatian defender Domagoj Vida, the Cameroonian defender Harold Moukoudi, the Danish midfielder Jens Jønsson, the Serbian midfielder Mijat Gaćinović, while the transfer of Steven Zuber became permanent.
-Other transfers that stood out as well, were those of the French former world champion, Djibril Sidibé, Niclas Eliasson, the last season's top scorer, Tom van Weert and most importantly, the loan of the Mexican international midfielder, Orbelín Pineda, a personal choice of the coach.
-At the same time, several players, with little to no contribution left the club with the exceptance of that of the vice-captain, André Simões who after 7 years of service returned to his homeland.
-Furthermore, despite the huge anticipation of the fans for the upcoming opening of the Agia Sophia Stadium, a new state-of-the-art stadium, the opening was pushed back so that some final work can be completed.
-This extension forced AEK to play their first two home games at Georgios Kamaras Stadium since the management decided to leave the Olympic Stadium.
+Other transfers that stood out as well, were those of the French former world champion, Djibril Sidibé, Niclas Eliasson, the last season's top scorer, Tom van Weert and most importantly, the loan of the Mexican international midfielder, Orbelín Pineda, a personal choice of the manager.
+At the same time, several players, with little to no contribution left the club with the exception of vice-captain, André Simões who after 7 years of service returned to his homeland.
+Furthermore, despite the huge anticipation of the fans for the upcoming opening of the Agia Sophia Stadium, a new state-of-the-art stadium, the opening was pushed back so that some final work could be completed.
+This delay forced AEK to play their first two home games at Georgios Kamaras Stadium since the management decided to leave the Olympic Stadium.

 From early in the season AEK began to show signs of the team that Almeyda was preparing.
-Game by game, the team presented on the pitch more and more of the game the Argentenian coach was asking for.
-A game of dominance on the pitch, with suffocating pressure on the opposition all over the pitch and immediate possession recoveries whenever the ball was lost, with the team imposing theimselves at every opponent regardless of their capacity and capabilities.
-An style that seemed foreign in Greek football which caught their opponents by surprise, forcing them to adjust tactics and play in order to cope with the pressure of AEK.
+Game by game, the team presented more and more of their style of play on the pitch that the Argentine manager was asking for.
+A game of dominance on the pitch, with suffocating pressure on the opposition all over the pitch and immediate possession recoveries whenever the ball was lost, with the team imposing themselves at every opponent regardless of their capacity and capabilities.
+A style that seemed foreign in Greek football which caught their opponents by surprise, forcing them to adjust their tactics and play in order to cope with the pressure of AEK.